JeonghyunJoo/dynamic-arg-parser/README.md

 >> c == None True
 >> c is None False
 ```
-### You can find some more examples in the notebook, 'Example.ipynb'
+#### You can find some more examples in the example folder: a notebook file 'Example.ipynb', a python file 'Example.py'

 # What is the parsing rule used by 'Dynamic Argument Parser'?
 #### 1. Space splits each element